sasurfer/openEHRTool-v2/README.md

 server url: http://172.17.0.1:8080/ehrbase/
 ```

 **Note**: If you have port 80 already in use by another program, e.g., you want to run aqlbetter https://github.com/crs4/aqlbetter-dockerized, then use compose-port8088.yml instead of compose.yml and optionally replace 8088 with the port of your choice.
-Remember to rebuild the images.
+Remember to rebuild the images and then access the frontend at http://frontend.localhost:8088 or if you choose another port replace 8088 with your port.

 ## &#x1F335; Installing and running locally&#x1F335;